 For Jo, it’s not about gaming the system – it’s about showing up consistently, writing like a real person, and making sure every post delivers value.
 That’s what promotes long-term traffic and trust.

-2. Wander Somewhere
+2. Wander Scotland

 The blog stands out for its focus on boutique stays, local experiences, and step-by-step planning advice.
 Lesley’s approach is rooted in real-world travel: she helps readers put together well-organized and easy-to-enjoy trips without being overwhelming or generic.